SwiftThemes/EAA/readme.md

 ### Ads Widget
 Place ads in any wdigetized sections in your theme with the built in **Easy AdSense Ads & Scripts** widget.
-This is smilar to text widget but with some cool extras
+This is similar to text widget but with some cool extras
 * Add separate ads/content for desktop & tablets and mobiles.
 * This widget respects the above feature, and hides itself when you choose to not show ads on the page.
 * Remove default paddings and borders if you need more room for the ads.